 Tiffani told the court that she was not in the right state of mind to take care of her children properly and asked that the children be formally placed with her cousin.
 KidsVoice recognized the tight-knit nature of the family and that staying with the cousin was in the children’s best interest.
 With support from KidsVoice, the placement was approved.

 KidsVoice also advocated for visitations to be at the cousin’s discretion so the children could see their mother frequently.
 Meanwhile, Tiffani moved in with a different relative to start a new mental health treatment program.

-In addition to checking in on the boys, KidsVoice remained in close contact with Tiffani’s lawyer over the next few months.
+In addition to checking in on the children, KidsVoice remained in close contact with Tiffani’s lawyer over the next few months.
 Her mental health treatment was going extremely well, and KidsVoice and Tiffani’s lawyer, along with Tiffani’s cousin and the county caseworker, began to plan for reunification.

 During this transitional period, Tiffani began to look for a place that her family could call their own.
-With her mental health and housing stable, the boys were soon legally returned to Tiffani’s care.
+With her mental health and housing stable, the children were soon legally returned to Tiffani’s care.

 Never miss an update!
 Sign up for the KidsVoice newsletter to learn about upcoming events, announcements, donor and volunteer opportunities, and current initiatives.